ElementsProject/lightning/doc/developers-guide/deprecations.md

 * Parameter(s): a JSON RPC input.
 * Getmanifest Reply: a field in the JSON reply which plugins give to `getmanifest`.
 * Hook Return: a field/value in the JSON reply which plugins give to a plugin hook.
-* Notification Field: a field in the JSON notification to a plugin.
+* Notification/Hook Field: a field in the JSON notification/hook to a plugin.

 For each deprecation:
 1. The deprecation is listed here, and in the CHANGELOG.md file.